5T33Z0/Clover-Crate/USB_Fixes/ACPI_Mapping_USB_Ports/README.md

         PLD_HorizontalOffset   = 0x0)
 })
 ```
 Among all these rather unnecessary properties, "Ejectable" might be useable.
 You want to make sure that internally connected USB ports, for Bluetooth for example are not ejectable.
 Otherwise you have to power cycle (aka reboot) your system.
-Since modifying `_PLD` won't be covered in this guide, please refer to to the ACPI specifications for [**`_PLD`**](https://uefi.org/specs/ACPI/6.4/06_Device_Configuration/Device_Configuration.html#pld-physical-location-of-device)
+Since modifying `_PLD` won't be covered in this guide, please refer to the ACPI specifications for [**`_PLD`**](https://uefi.org/specs/ACPI/6.4/06_Device_Configuration/Device_Configuration.html#pld-physical-location-of-device)

 ## Wrapping up and testing
 Once you are done with your port mapping activities, do the following: